Things you need to know about By-Laws for Stock Corporations.

 The Revised Corporation Code allows the following matters to be included in the By-Laws:

-The directors’ qualifications, duties and responsibilities, the guidelines for setting the compensation of directors and officers, and the maximum number of other board representations that an independent director may have which shall, in no case, be more than the number prescribed by the Commission;
+- The directors’ qualifications, duties and responsibilities, the guidelines for setting the compensation of directors and officers, and the maximum number of other board representations that an independent director may have which will, in no case, be more than the number prescribed by the Commission;

-Such other matters as may be necessary for the proper or convenient transaction of its corporate affairs for the promotion of good governance and anti-graft and corruption measures.
+- Such other matters as may be necessary for the proper or convenient transaction of its corporate affairs to promote good governance and anti-graft and corruption measures.

 3. What information do you need to create a By-Laws?